Neats29/neats29.github.io/source/_posts/self-love-framework.md

 Before I talk about the framework, I’d like to share what self-love has offered me so far:

-- Increased feelings of aliveness and joy, and crucially, a higher baseline of wellbeing
+- Increased feelings of aliveness and joy, and crucially, a higher baseline of well-being
 - Improved skills in setting boundaries
 - Richer connections, better interpersonal skills, and reduced social anxiety
 - Transitioning to a more secure attachment style